-- Authorized Provider Staff: The property manager or other staff of a CoC program who is specifically authorized to submit a Transfer Request on behalf of the agency. - Housing Opportunity Pool: The list kept by HSH of open and soon to be open permanent housing options and programs that are available for those in need of a transfer outside of their current program or site. - Program Manager: HSH Manager authorized to review and approve or reject transfer requests. - Program Analyst: HSH staff person who may follow up on incomplete requests, and who may advise authorized Provider staff when a transfer opportunity becomes available.
+- Authorized Provider Staff: The property manager or other staff of a CoC program who is specifically authorized to submit a Transfer Request on behalf of the agency. - Housing Opportunity Pool: The list kept by HSH of open and soon to be open permanent housing options and programs that are available for those in need of a transfer outside of their current program or site. - Program Manager: HSH Manager authorized to review and approve or reject transfer requests. - Program Analyst: HSH staff person who may follow up on incomplete requests, and who may advise authorized Provider staff when a transfer opportunity becomes available. - Provider Staff: Property management and/or supportive services staff who may interact with a Tenant to assist in problem solving, facilitate an inter-program transfer, support the completion of a Transfer Request, and support a Tenant to move. - Reasonable Accommodation: A Reasonable Accommodation is a change, exception, or adjustment to a rule, policy, or practice that provides a tenant with a disability an equal opportunity to use and enjoy a dwelling, public and common use areas of a housing property.
+For the purposes of this policy, a reasonable accommodation occurs when a transfer is requested to accommodate an eligible tenant's request that cannot be reasonably accommodated at their current housing. - Tenant: A resident household of one or more persons within a permanent housing project or program.
+Unless otherwise noted, "Tenant" in this policy refers to the entire household eligible to live at the site or participate in the PSH program.

-79 The CoC only has one longstanding Transitional Housing (TH) project so there are no others to transfer to within the CoC, however an Authorized TH provider staff should contact their Program Manager to ensure transfers out of TH can be made if necessary.
+96 The CoC only has one longstanding Transitional Housing (TH) project so there are no others to transfer to within the CoC, however an Authorized TH provider staff should contact their Program Manager to ensure transfers out of TH can be made if necessary.